How do I pay to use the bus?

 What time does the bus come to my stop?

 Answer: Please consult our bus schedule link.
-If you have challenges with understanding the schedule, you may call our offices at 540-982-2222 or visit our Campbell Court Information Office.
-You may also pick up a Ride Guide with complete information on all bus destinations and times at Campbell Court and other locations around town.
+If you have challenges with understanding the schedule, you may call our offices at 540-982-2222 or visit our Third Street Station Information Office.
+You may also pick up a Ride Guide with complete information on all bus destinations and times at the Third Street Station and other locations around town.

 Do I have to pay an extra charge for my bike?
 And can I bring my bike on the bus if the rack is full?

 Answer: There is no charge for using the bike racks on the front of all our buses.
 If the bike rack is full, you may ask the bus operator if there is room to bring your bike on the bus without causing safety issues.
 If the bike rack is full, and there is no room on the bus you will need to wait for the next bus that comes along.